microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 - [Table columns and descriptions](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-atp/advanced-hunting-reference-windows-defender-advanced-threat-protection)
 - [Query language reference](https://docs.microsoft.com/en-us/azure/kusto/query/)

-*Not using Windows Defender ATP?* If you haven't yet, experience how you can effectively scale your organization's incident response capabilities by signing up for a [free Windows Defender ATP trial](https://www.microsoft.com/en-us/windowsforbusiness/windows-atp?ocid=queryrepogit).
+*Not using Microsoft Defender ATP?* If you haven't yet, experience how you can effectively scale your organization's incident response capabilities by signing up for a [free Microsoft Defender ATP trial](https://www.microsoft.com/en-us/windowsforbusiness/windows-atp?ocid=queryrepogit).

 # Suggestions and feedback
 We maintain a backlog of suggested sample queries in the project [issues page](https://github.com/Microsoft/WindowsDefenderATP-Hunting-Queries/issues).
 Feel free to comment, rate, or provide suggestions.